somethingsimade/roblox-ws/README.md

 ws:Send("Hello World!")
 ```

-## Why is the WebSocket table returned separately on the module
+## Why is the WebSocket table returned separately when you require the module
-Because, although optional, HTTP is supported by the module.
+Because, although optional, HTTP will be supported by the module.

 ## Can you *create* websockets using the script?
 Not yet, but is a planned feature, for now you can just connect

-## Will this end up as another failed project because it was just a concept
+## Will this end up as another failed project, because it was just a concept?
 No, it actually works

 ## Disclaimer